-Artistically conceived, Lahore Triptych, the peace lesson plan, brings together three interlinked interdisciplinary explorations: 1.
+Lahore Triptych brings together three interlinked explorations: Triptych-1.
 “Celebrating Lahore: Reading Jhootha Sach in Lahore.”
-2. “Yashpal’s Lahore and Mine” and 3.
-“I-Thou: The Pedagogy of 1947 Partition Studies.”
+Triptych-2.
+“Yashpal’s Lahore and Mine.” and Triptych-3.
+“I-Thou: The New Pedagogy of Partition Studies.”
 Together, they form an evolving artistic and literary inquiry into the city of Lahore, the trauma of Partition, and the enduring possibilities of developing the capacity for shared humanity through the invocation of a deliberately developmental curriculum.
 Enabling Indians and Pakistanis to perceive 1947 Partition not as a curse, not a punishment, but a historical episode where contesting facts jostle to be believed in the chorus of neighborly spirit, and feel fine knowing that:

 “We are already scattered, already plural, already speaking in many tongues.
 What matters is whether differences become ground for solidarity, or fissure for confusion and control.
 For all oppression is connected, all liberation, collective.
 If Babel scatters us, it also shows: no one story can ever hold or heal the world.”